Emma is an award-winning travel writer for Rough Guides, National Geographic Traveller, Travel Africa magazine and The Independent.

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.

-Perennial Kenyan favourites include dust-blown Amboseli, where peaceable herds of tuskers march majestically below iconic Kilimanjaro, and Lake Nakuru, with its shallows tinged pink by a million or more flamingos.
-Above all perhaps there is the Masai Mara, a northern extension of the Serengeti that hosts the world’s greatest wildlife spectacle, in the form of the tens of thousands wildebeest that hurtle across the Mara River annually between July and October.
-And as a regular safarigoer, I find northern Kenyan reserves such as Meru and Samburu-Buffalo Springs especially attractive for hosting such localised dry-country ‘specials’ such as Grevy’s zebra, reticulated giraffe and gerenuk.
+Perennial Kenyan favourites include dust-blown Amboseli, where peaceable herds of tuskers march majestically below iconic Kilimanjaro, and Lake Nakuru, whose shallows are occasionally tinged pink by a million or more flamingos.
+Above all perhaps there is the Masai Mara, a northern extension of the Serengeti that hosts the world’s greatest wildlife spectacle, in the form of the tens of thousands wildebeest that cross the border with Tanzania annually, usually arriving in July and departin in October.
+And as a regular safarigoer, I find northern Kenyan reserves such as Samburu, Buffalo Springs and Shaba especially attractive for hosting such localised dry-country ‘specials’ such as Grevy’s zebra, reticulated giraffe and gerenuk.

 Christopher is a British travel writer and has contributed to various Fodor's guidebooks and a range of travel magazines.